Tobol (Тобол), The Conquest of Siberia (2019, KinoFilm Corp)

 Tobol, also known as The Conquest of Siberia in some British and American releases, is loosely based on historical events, when under Peter the Great in the 17th Century, Russia asserted control over Siberia, and wrestled power away from the Mongols.
 Ivan Demarin (Malanin), a young patriotic officer of the First Guard, is sent to Siberia, on a ‘peaceful mission’ in search of gold.
 However, unbeknown to him and his entire regiment the mission was a lure by a local governor to manipulate local affairs, namely to provoke a war between Russia and the Mongols.
 Ivan meets his regiment at Tobolsk, an outlying township of the Russian empire, where thousands of captive Swedes, Germans and others live in a kind of refugee status.
 Ivan successfully argues that a large contingent of Swedes should be recruited in return for their freedom after the campaign.
 Chief among the Swedes is a man called Johan Renat (Burkovskiy).

-There are a few women in the film, but they are generally under-whelming.
+There are a few women in the film, but they are under-whelming.
 They are there to support their men and not much else.
-All rather dull (though the actors themselves, Guseva and Muceniece in particular, do a fine job with what they have).
+All rather dull, though the actors themselves, Guseva and Muceniece in particular, do a fine job with what they have.
 There are elements of ‘Russian patriotism vs the sinister Mongols’, but mostly it is fine, and not that different from most war films in which a degree of national propaganda gets its treatment.
 And they do try to balance it up at the end a bit.
 All very nice.
-Overall though, it is not a very exciting film, but it has some fine scenes, and it does deal with a piece of history (slightly imagined) that is not well known.
+Overall though, it is not a very exciting film.
+But it has some fine scenes, and it does deal with a piece of history (slightly imagined) that is not well known.
 It is worth seeing if you are a history buff (but remember this is a film, not a documentary).

 Reviewed by Robin Stevens – Rated 2.5/5 (My Russian friend says 3!)